squailchorps/2270-Final-Project-/README.md

 The intersect would add only the points WITHIN  the bounds, and only the bounds of the new square. this would give an idea of how many nodes and points are within the intersected area!
 While this is not techincally showing the intersection, the program can detect that intersection and, had I had a little more time, could have quickly added a bool check to say if two squares were intersecting.
 While, technically this is that, and the helper function I made does that as well, I felt it would be better to show that I could recall the data just within the intersected area, rather than just saying if two shapes were interesecting.

+# Run this yourself!

+You should be able to downlaod the github repository, go into the build directory, and run "make && ./run_tests".
+This will at least out put whats in the current code, which is a quad tree of size 100x100, and insert 100 random points.
+As well, it should show you a rectangle intersection and a rectangle search!
+You may need to scroll up for all of it though, as the run tests still happens from our homeworks.